KIMB-technologies/TaskTimeTerminate/README.md

     - Also the tools limits the time per task and reminds to do other things
 3. And so on ....

-- Of course:
+- Of course
     - One can continue the same task after the limit (the next dialog is just a reminder)
     - One can pause the tool
 - Planned
     - Sync. stats and categories about multiple computers

 ## Setup
-Use the [`install.sh`](https://raw.githubusercontent.com/KIMB-technologies/TaskTimeTerminate/master/install.sh) or follow the steps:
+Use the [`install.sh`](https://raw.githubusercontent.com/KIMB-technologies/TaskTimeTerminate/master/install.sh) (for linux and mac) or follow the steps:

 1. Install PHP 7.4 (only the CLI component is needed)
     - On Linux install `yad` for dialog windows